No. 8 Creighton beats No. 12 Butler to match its best start

 ''I think they can certainly make a Final Four, I think they can play for a national championship,'' Butler coach Chris Holtmann said. ''I thought that as soon as I started watching them and preparing for them.
 There is zero ceiling for this Creighton team.''

-Martin continued to be mired in a shooting slump that had him shooting 28 percent in Big East games through the first half.
+Martin continued to be mired in a slump that has him shooting 30 percent in Big East games.
 He went 0 for 8 the first 20 minutes and put up an air ball from 8 feet in the lane.

 Creighton led by as many as 25 points in the second half before the Bulldogs got a burst of energy from Martin, who went to the bench with 2:25 left in the first half and didn't return until there were 13 minutes left.
 He hit a mid-range jumper, a tough baseline shot over Thomas and a 3-pointer that cut Creighton's lead to 15.